Prozac and libido?

 Dear Feast or famine?

-Prozac can affect each person's libido differently, ranging from significant and noticeable change to no change at all.
-However the general trend is that rather than sparking spontaneous sexual escapades, Prozac has been associated with a decreased libido, difficulty in reaching orgasm, and for some men, difficulty maintaining erections.
-Between feast and famine, the leaning would be toward famine.
-Selective serotonin reuptake inhibitors (SSRIs), the class of drugs to which Prozac belongs, often do cause sexual complications.
-But it doesn't have to be that way.
+Prozac, a type of selective serotonin reuptake inhibitor (SSRI), can affect each person's libido differently, ranging from significant and noticeable changes to no changes at all.
+However, the general trend is that rather than sparking spontaneous sexual escapades, Prozac has been associated with a decreased libido, challenges with being and staying aroused, difficulty in reaching orgasm, and for some people with penises, difficulty maintaining erections.
+These symptoms can increase with age as well.
+When it comes to Prozac or other SSRIs and sexual appetite, between feast and famine, famine tends to take the cake.
+However, it doesn't have to be that way.